 1. ZenMate ‣

-Available as a browser extension on Chrome, ZenMate VPN offers 4 locations via its free service.
+Available as a browser extension on Chrome, ZenMate offers 4 locations via its free service.
 A 100% no-logging policy ensures that your personal information and internet activity will remain well away from any prying eyes, so it’s well worth trying out.

 However, their free version is limited to just 2 Mbps speed when connected to the service.
 In order to get around this, you have no option but to upgrade to the ultimate version priced from $2.05 a month if you take out a 2-year subscription.